kabartolo/launch-school/210_js/functions_and_variable_scope/notes.md

 <a name="functions-as-return-values"></a>
 ### Functions as Return Values

-* Two sets of parentheses on a function call means the first function itself returns a function, and that second function is called immediately with any argments given in the second set of parentheses.
+* Two sets of parentheses on a function call means the first function itself returns a function, and that second function is called immediately with any arguments given in the second set of parentheses.

 ```javascript
 function one() {